Skip to content

 Three providers carry the same METAR: AWC for the live feed, IEM ASOS for the indexed archive, GHCNh for the long historical tail.
 They publish on different cadences with different corrections, so two strategies that look identical on paper can diverge in production because one trained on IEM-as-of-yesterday and the other infers from AWC-as-of-right-now.

-mostlyrightmd makes the choice explicit.
-Mode 1 is the v0.14.1-compatible fused output.
-Mode 2 pins observations to a single source.
-Both stamp the source identity on every row so a Mode 1 training set cannot silently feed a Mode 2 inference path — or vice versa — without raising.
+mostlyrightmd makes the choice explicit through one kwarg contract. source= always means provenance — WHO produced the row — and nothing else.
+The default source-blind path fuses across providers for a single settlement-reproduction view; a source= pin selects a single named provenance.
+Both stamp the source identity on every row so a fused training set cannot silently feed a source-pinned inference path — or vice versa — without raising.

 import mostlyright